sharife/golden-thread/site/content/about/people/_index.md

       credit: Marketing & Communications Associate
       image: 'https://ucarecdn.com/34322725-42ba-414a-9511-278c5c6c7451/'
       name: Julius Rea
-    - bio: >
-        <strong>Vida Ghahremani</strong> began acting in films as a teenager in
-        Iran, where she established the standards of stardom.
-Some of her Iranian film classics include, CHAHAR RAH HAVADES, TOOFAN DAR SHAHR MA, FARYAD NIMEH-SHAB, FARDA ROWSHAN AST, ATASH VA KHAKESTAR, ESHGH VA ENTEGHAM.
-In the US, she appeared in the award-winning film by Wayne Wang, ONE THOUSAND YEARS OF GOOD PRAYERS, and THE STONING OF SORAYA M by Cyrus Nowrasteh.
-Vida has been an artistic associate with Golden Thread since its first production, OPERATION NO PENETRATION, LYSISTRATA 97!
-        Other performances include THE LOVE MISSILE (with Sofia Ahmad as her daughter), ABAGA and NINE ARMENIANS.
-Ms. Ghahremani is a member of the Screen Actors Guild.
-      credit: Artist Emeritus
-      image: /img/archive/2015/02/VidaGhahremani_300x300.jpg
-      name: Vida Ghahremani
     - bio: >-
         **Amitis Rossoukh** is a Bay-Area based, bi-cultural 1st-gen American who’s been captivated by the stage since her first school play.
 She